 - Proof of a Doctor-Patient Relationship.
 You need to show that you went to the doctor or medical professional to treat you and they agreed to be hired.

 - Connect the Negligence to the Injury.
 Clearly show how the doctor’s negligence directly caused your injury.
+Evidence that helps this could be from copies of medical documents that detail your injury and what was needed to treat it.

 - The Injury Caused Harm.
 It’s also important to show how the injury affected you.
 This could be from how it caused pain, prevented you from working or living your everyday life, and caused suffering.